-Also known as pay for lead SEO, you only need to pay for leads that actually contact your business.
-That way, you get to save on marketing money while making the most out of your online presence.
+Also known as pay per lead SEO, you only need to pay for leads that actually contact your business.
+That way, you get to save on digital marketing money while making the most out of your online presence.

-Pay per lead is a business model that involves two parties, namely the advertiser and the publisher.
+Pay per lead is a business model involving two parties: the advertiser and the publisher.

 The publisher, such as Google or Facebook, showcases the ads on blog sites, forums, or websites.
 These ads, which are usually related to the platform's content, help direct visitors to the advertiser's site.

-For the publisher to be paid, the client must visit the advertiser’s website and complete a specific action.
-This could include anything from joining a free trial, signing up for a newsletter, filling up a form, or buying a product.
+For the publisher to be paid, the client must visit the advertiser's website and complete a specific action, such as:

 So, even if thousands of people click on the ad, the publisher will not receive money if a client does not complete the prescribed action.

-The pay for lead model is typically used, but not limited to, the following industries:
+The pay for lead model is typically used, but is not limited to, the following industries:

 While they work almost similarly, pay per lead is a better option.

-While the pay per lead model is costlier than pay per clicks, it actually offers a better investment return.
+While the pay per lead model is costlier than pay-per-click, it actually offers a better investment return.